biscuit-auth/biscuit/DESIGN.md

 ## Introduction

-distributed authorization is traditionally done through centralized systems like OAuth, where any new authorization will be delivered by a server, and validated by that same server.
+Distributed authorization is traditionally done through centralized systems like OAuth, where any new authorization will be delivered by a server, and validated by that same server.
 This is fine when working with a monolithic system, or a small set of microservices.

-A request coming from a user agent could result in hundreds of internal requests between microservices, each requiring a verification of authorization, and we cannot have a centralized server to handle authorization for every service.
+However, in microservice architectures, a single request coming from a user agent could result in hundreds of internal requests between microservices, each requiring a verification of authorization, making it inpractical to delegate it to a centralized server.

 ### Inspiration

-This system draws ideas from X509 certificates,
+This system draws ideas from X509 certificates, JWT, Macaroons and Vanadium.
-JWT, macaroons and vanadium.

 JSON Web Tokens were designed in part to handle distributed authorization, and in part to provide a stateless authentication token.
-While it has been shown that state management cannot be avoid (it is the only way to have correct revocation), distributed authorization has proven useful.
+While it has been shown that state management cannot be avoided (it is the only way to have correct revocation), distributed authorization has proven useful.
 JSON Web Tokens are JSON objects that carry data about their principal, expiration dates and a serie of claims,